yetimark/VITAL/README.md

 # VITAL

-This is a project made by students of Concordia University Wisconsin.
-It is intended to be a project to give students experience in
-Virtual Reality Development.
-The students are making this project for the Nursing Department in hopes that it could be used for extra practive in learning nursing skills.
+This project was made by students of Concordia University Wisconsin.
+Its intent was to be a way of gaining extended exposure to development within Unity3D in virtual reality development.
+We made this project for the Nursing Department to give them a way to practive building muscle memory outside of a nursing lab environment, to accellerate students' ability to learning nursing skills.